Relient K: The Complex Infrastructure Known as the Female Mind

 In 2004, Relient K released a book, The Complex Infrastructure Known as the Female Mind.
-Though the band is listed as the author of the book, the band members contributed very little to the content of the book.
+The title of the book is taken from the last line of the song "Mood Rings," which is found on the band's third album, Two Lefts Don't Make a Right...but Three Do.
+Though the band is listed as co-author of the book, the band members contributed very little to the content of the book.
 The book clues in the confused male Relient K fans on the thoughts of female fans, and clues in the confused female Relient K fans on some of the thoughts of males.
 The band gives advice on the opposite sex through personal experience, stereotypes (including The Rock Chick and Vanilla Pudding), and Biblical advice—presented in the attitude found in the group's music.
-The title of the book is taken from the last line of the song "Mood Rings," which is found on the band's third album, Two Lefts Don't Make a Right...but Three Do.
+Matt Hoopes later apologized for the book's existence, acknowledging that it perpetuated harmful stereotypes and clarifying that they had agreed to the original concept but did not review the book's contents before release.

 Woodland Forest

 In June 2006, Relient K released the first episode of the group's own flash cartoon.
-The cartoon features all five band members, and takes place in a fictional land known as Woodland Forest.
-It is animated by bassist John Warne.
-There have only been two episodes thus far, and can be found on YouTube.
-The cartoons also feature "Merle the Squirrel," singing the Woodland Forest theme song, as well as "Crosby the Reindeer," singing O Holy Night.
+The cartoon featured all five band members, and took place in a fictional land known as Woodland Forest.
+It was animated by bassist John Warne.
+There were only two episodes, and they can be found on YouTube.
+The cartoons also featured "Merle the Squirrel," singing the Woodland Forest theme song, as well as "Crosby the Reindeer", singing "O Holy Night".